usfca-cs-tools/docs/risc-v-emulation.md

 ## Opcodes

-1. There are seven core opcodes (and one extension for `mul`).
-In the RISC-V spec, see Chapter 24 RV3264G Instruction Set Listings.
+1. There are six core opcodes in the RISC-V architecture.
+See Chapter 24 RV3264G Instruction Set Listings.
 Opcodes are in bits 0-6 of every RISC-V instruction
     1. R-type instructions (opcode `0b0110011`) are instructions which have two source registers
     1. I-type instructions (opcode `0b0010011`) are instructions which have an 12-bit immediate encoded in the instruction
         1. `ld` instructions have the same format as I-type, but have opcode `0b0000011`